solana-labs/solana/docs/src/developing/programming-model/runtime.md

 A transaction may request a specific level of `max_units` it is allowed to consume by including a [``ComputeBudgetInstruction`](https://github.com/solana-labs/solana/blob/db32549c00a1b5370fcaf128981ad3323bbd9570/sdk/src/compute_budget.rs#L39).
-Transaction prioritization depends on the fee/compute-unit ratio so transaction should request the minimum amount of compute units required for them to process.
+Transaction overall cost include prioritization-fee for every 10K compute-units, so transaction should request the minimum amount of compute units required for them to process.

 Compute Budget instructions don't require any accounts and don't consume any compute units to process.
 Transactions can only contain one of each type of